 The Vermont State Board of Education adopted the Jump$tart National Standards in K-12 Personal Finance Education in January 2018.
 According to the Board of Education’s website, “The Agency of Education is working with the Center for Financial Literacy and Vermont educators to align the Jump$tart Standards to performance indicators, proficiency-based graduation requirements (PBGRs) and student-centered learning… It is expected that the SU/SD instruct and assess financial literacy concepts based on the standards.
 How that is accomplished is locally determined.”
 The standards can be met in social studies, math, business, family and consumer science, and through flexible pathways.
 Currently, 13 of Vermont’s 55 supervisory unions/supervisory districts require Financial Literacy as a graduation requirement.

 The Vermont Agency of Education provides a list of sample financial literacy resources for “elementary school generalists or content-focused high school or Career and Technical Education teachers” on their website.

-Because Vermont provides financial literacy benchmarks for kindergarten, 4th, 8th, and 12th grade ensuring that students receive exposure to personal finance concepts throughout their school career, Vermont receives a “C” in financial literacy instruction.
-Vermont should require for graduation the completion of a stand-alone personal finance course in all schools as well as developing grade-specific standards in order to improve its grade.
+Because Vermont provides financial literacy benchmarks for kindergarten, 4th, 8th, and 12th grade ensuring that students receive exposure to personal finance concepts throughout their school career, Vermont receives a “B” in financial literacy instruction.
+Vermont should require for graduation the completion of a stand-alone personal finance course in all schools.